 You could dedicate an entire week to this region.

 We made the decision to skip this coastal region because it would have meant many hours of driving each day.
-If we weren’t traveling without our boys we probably would have spent more time driving the southern section of the Wild Atlantic Way, but asking them to spend 6-7 hours a day in the car is too much for them at this age.
+If we weren’t traveling with our boys we probably would have spent more time driving the southern section of the Wild Atlantic Way.
+However, asking them to spend 6-7 hours per day in the car is too much for them at this age.

 We traveled from Blarney to Limerick and stayed one night at the Absolute Hotel Limerick.
 It’s a nice boutique hotel with modern decor and spacious rooms.
 The breakfast buffet is awesome.